"Where love and learning meet."

 At St Pauls CE Academy, we believe that our school is where 'Love and Learning Meets'.
 We strive to treat each member of our community as an individual; to make each individual feel valued and to teach our pupils to do the same.
 Trying to achieve this involves us all learning what we all have in common as well as valuing our many differences.
 We think that children will learn better in a school where everyone feels safe and welcome.
 We believe everyone has the same rights but may have different needs and so we aim to make our school fair for everyone by putting the needs and the individuality of the pupils first.

-As well as teaching the children about Equality and Diversity generally through our Jigsaw PSHE curriculum and all other areas, we also regularly discuss these ideas with the children in assemblies and our weekly AllSorts lessons and aim to reflect these values in our day to day interactions with the children.
+As well as teaching the children about Equality and Diversity generally through our Jigsaw PSHE curriculum and all other areas, we also regularly discuss these ideas with the children in assemblies and aim to reflect these values in our day to day interactions with the children.

 We teach children about how to deal with tricky situations, ‘put downs’ and prejudicial language and our playgrounds are safe places to be.
 We practice how to deal with these scenarios in the classroom so that children are confident with how to approach these issues when on the playground.
-In addition, the children are confident they will be looked after if things go wrong.
 The Equality message is loud and strong and we involve the children in ensuring that this remains so.
-We do this by ensuring that each class has a weekly lesson around a range of Equality and Diversity topics and tie this in with our termly theme.

 Stereotyping means expecting girls and boys to behave or look a particular way.
 We recognise that there is still incredible pressure in society for us to conform to gender specific roles / looks and we need to teach children about this